ansys/pysystem-coupling/doc/source/users_guide/syc_datamodel.rst

 The examples above assume that the data model is already populated with data, so that the objects referenced from the hierarchy already exist.
-This would be the situation if modifying an existing case, perhaps one that had been previously set up and saved and has now been re-opened.
+This would be the situation if modifying an existing case --- perhaps one that had  previously been set up and saved, and has now been re-opened.

 If a new analysis is being set up from scratch, the objects need to be created.
-In pricniple, this can be done using direct, low-level, operations on the data model.
-This is not the recommended approach, which is to use the higher level "commands" that are provided by the API.
-See ????? for details on this.
+In principle, this can be done using direct, low-level, operations on the data model.
+This is not the recommended approach; instead, you are advised to use the higher level "commands" that are provided by the API.
+See :ref:`ref_syc_analysis_setup` for details on this.

-Nevertheless, it can sometimes be useful to know how to create an object directly in the data model, so a couple of examples will be given below.
+Nevertheless, it can sometimes be useful to know how to create an object directly in the data model, so a couple of examples are given below.

 Unnamed objects such as ``analysis_control`` can be accessed as attributes, even when they are initially "empty".
 This may be confirmed using ``print_state()``: